globallyunique/beyond-data-mesh/beyond-data-mesh.md

 A full DSL typically includes an integrated editing and testing tool, e.g., an IDE style tool that is specific to the DSL.
 This level of DSL support dramatically enhances the self service.

-## Summary
+## Closing Remarks

 As we model the language of the domains of our data mesh we can move along the following path:

-- Use an out-of-the-box generic DSL style tool like the basics of dbt.
+- Use an out-of-the-box generic DSL style tool like dbt.
-- Expand to use more features of the tool, potentially in combination with other tools, e.g., use of the semantic layer language of dbt potentially in combination with another tool to do more advanced data quality checking, e.g, [Great-Expectations](TODO: get url)
+- Expand to use more features of the tool, potentially in combination with other tools, e.g., use of the semantic layer language of dbt potentially in combination with another tool to do more advanced data quality checking, e.g, [Great-Expectations](https://greatexpectations.io/)
 - Introduce a DSL.
 Frequently the first DSL tends to be more technical
 - Expand the DSL to be more targeted at the SMEs of the domain.
-(Ideally you'd skip the more technical and start your DSL work here.)
+(Ideally you'd skip the previous step of building the more technical and start your DSL work here.)
 - Expand to more comprehensive DSLs covering different domains.

 You need not create a unique DSL for every domain, especially in the early part of the journey.
-There are almost certainly common data structures and operations shared by domains and basic things like how you express your data-products that could be supported by a common DSL.
+There are almost certainly common data structures and operations shared by domains, e.g., basic things like how you create your data-products, that could be supported by a common DSL.
 For example every data product likely needs common ways to express:
 - Data quality constraints
 - Retention
 - Tests
 - Access policies
 - API characteristics

+To the members of the data mesh community: Hopefully you are already focused on the ubiquitous language and the ideas in this article either support what you are already doing or encourage you to consider a more language-centric approach.

+To the members of the DSL community: We need to consider working in domains where the traditional criteria for investing in a DSL may not be met.
+Instead we should investigate how our techniques can accelerate architectures like data mesh where there is a massive industry focus.

+To anyone doing a data technology upgrade, consider a data mesh architecture driven by a language-centric approach.

 # Appendix